cameronmcnz/cameronmcnz/_posts/2025-05-06-spring-batch-exercise.md

 Your configuration will now have two methods that return a Step and two methods that return a Job.
 How will Spring know when to use which one?

+You may need to use named @Bean annotations, Qualifier annotations and maybe even a @Profile("prod") and @Profile("dev") annotations.

  */